kkharel/ML-KNN-Stroke-Prediction/README.md

 Exploring KNN algorithm for stroke prediction dataset.
 The dataset comes from kaggle [https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset]

 ## Data Loading and Initial Cleaning and Exploration
-We can see that 201 observations has missing bmi values, Lets count the number of instances where there is a stroke and has missing bmi values
-We will not be dropping any missing values columns since we will be losing 40 instances of stroke.
-We will later impute the values with median but we can also test out different methods and pick the one that performs best.
 ```bash
 $ Loading, Initial Exploration and Cleaning...
 Information about dataset: